rafaelbenetti/csharp-threads/README.md

  - Threads allocates a bit more of memory.
  - Do not block threads!
 Because if you are using thread pool it is going to create more and more threads.

-## TPL (Thread Parallel Library)
- - TPL Encapsulates multi-core execution.

  ## Threads in background vs foreground
  - Background can be ignored at any point in time.
  - Foreground threads have the ability to prevent the current application from terminating..

-## TLS (Thread Location Storage)
- -  Is a computer programming method that uses static or global memory local to a thread.

 ## Context Switch
  - One CPU can run just one thing at time, it means that using multi-thread in a single core CPU is fake!!!